-During the first half of 2020, many 5G auctions were delayed in Europe due to the covid-19 pandemic.
-Most of these delayed processes took place in the recent months or have been re-scheduled for the end of 2020.
+During 2020, many 5G auctions were delayed in Europe due to the pandemic situation.
+Most of these delayed processes took place in the latest months of 2020.

 In the medium to longer term, it is likely that this crisis will increase the awareness of the need for digital solutions, e.g. in telehealth, increased teleworking (which also calls for higher network capacity and bit rates), fixed wireless access and many features supported by 5G networks.